 A postnuptial agreement is similar to a prenuptial agreement but drafted after the marriage has been legally established.
 Postnuptial agreements are almost identical to prenuptial agreements, except for one detail: once your marriage becomes official, many of your assets become marital property.
 In other words, you’ll have to negotiate who gets what and detail that in the postnuptial agreement.

 The couples who most commonly get postnuptial agreements are those who did not put much thought into a prenuptial agreement or those who simply ran out of time before the wedding.
 In this case, postnups are usually painless because both spouses see the agreement as being mutual and equally desired.

-Similarly, but less romantically, postnups are commonly written for couples whose marriages are struggling or where one of the spouses has inherited a large estate or a large amount of money after getting married (although the latter is technically already considered separate property).
-Whatever the reason may be, postnuptial agreements do have their purpose and many couples find them helpful for their specific marital situation.
+Similarly, but less romantically, postnups are commonly written for couples whose marriages are struggling or where one of the spouses has inherited a large estate or a large amount of money after getting married.
+Whatever the reason may be, postnuptial agreements do have their purpose and many couples find this helpful for their specific marital situation.

 Prenuptial and postnuptial agreements in Texas are drafted by Texas Family Law Attorneys.
 At Thiessen Law Firm, Taly Thiessen is our lead Houston Divorce Attorney.
 She has successfully written numerous prenuptial and postnuptial agreements for families in all situations.
 Whatever your situation may be, Taly will walk you through the process and make sure your assets are protected and distributed fairly in the event of an unexpected death or divorce.

 You can contact us directly at (713) 864-9000 or visit these related pages:

 - Things to Consider During a Divorce

 - Who Keeps the House in a Divorce?